Skip to main content

 • making errors that are data-dependent instead of infrastructure-dependent

-This is why sre for ai systems is not about discarding SRE.
+This is why SRE for AI systems is not about discarding SRE.
 It is about adapting it.
+As we discuss in our guide on AI System SLOs for Non-Deterministic Systems, reliability in the AI age requires a fundamental shift in what we measure.

 What Platform Engineers Usually Get Wrong